Jack Morley: Rugby union

-International career

 Morley was first capped for Wales against England on 19 January 1929 and although he finished on the losing side he did manage to score a try on his début, when he received the ball forty yards out, broke infield and crossed wide, after cutting back inside to score.
 He retained his place and played in the remaining three games of the Championship.
 After playing in two matches of the 1930 tournament, he played in all four matches of Wales's Championship winning 1932 campaign.
 Morley scored in all but one of the matches, surprisingly the game he failed to score was against France, when Wales were rampant and his team mates scored seven tries.
 Morley was capped 14 times for Wales and his final game was against Ireland at the Cardiff Arms Park in 1932.
 He would probably have been chosen for future teams as he was still a young exciting player, but his decision to join a professional league side made him ineligible for future Welsh games.